commercialhaskell/stack/doc/install_and_upgrade.md

 Use the [generic Linux option](#linux).

-There is also
+There is also a
-a
 [Debian package](https://packages.debian.org/search?keywords=haskell-stack&searchon=names&suite=all&section=all) for
-Stretch and up.
-Note that the distribution's Stack version lags behind, so we recommend running `stack upgrade` after installing it.
+Stretch and up, but the distribution's Stack version lags behind, so we recommend running `stack upgrade` or `stack upgrade --binary` after installing it.

 ## <a name="centos"></a>CentOS / Red Hat / Amazon Linux